When the heavyweight division is booming, there really is no division like it.

 Older than American Football, MLB and soccer, boxing is the oldest form of sport with it going back to the 12th Century where people would go toe-to-toe in bare knuckle fights.

-John L. Sullivan won boxing's first heavyweight title in 1885 and made the first defence of his belt seven years later against James J. Corbett, who then became the only man to defeat the legendary Sullivan.
+John L. Sullivan won boxing's first lineal title in 1885 and made the first defence of his belt four years later against James J. Corbett, who then became the first man to defeat the legendary Sullivan.

 Knockout artist Bob Fitzsimmons is Britain's first heavyweight world champion.
 He ousted Corbett in 1897 and became the first boxer in history to win world titles in three divisions with the other two at middleweight and light heavyweight.

-Elsewhere, Muhammad Ali is the only heavyweight to have won the lineal title on three occasions while Tyson Fury, Lennox Lewis, Floyd Patterson, Evander Holyfield and George Foreman have won the championship twice.
+Elsewhere, Muhammad Ali is the only heavyweight to have won the lineal title on three occasions while Tyson Fury, Lennox Lewis, Floyd Patterson, Evander Holyfield and George Foreman have earned the status twice.

 5) Rocky Marciano